Cerebellum-Network/Cere-Freeport/Quick-Start-Guide.md

 4. Receive partner grants in $CERE based on activity milestones reached

 ## How to use Freeport
 Use the [Freeport Creator Suite](https://github.com/Cerebellum-Network/Freeport-Creator-Suite) to mint your NFTs and securely add data relevant for your use case.
+The following steps explain you how to create NFTs with Freeport:
 1. Go to [Freeport](https://davinci.stage.cere.network)
 2. Connect your wallet
 3. Mint NFTs (smart contract call from UI)